iftu06/task_management/README.txt

 5.Please Follow the file api_documentation.You must acquire the JWT token since all url are protected.
   You can acquire it by executing /login url(Instruction is in api_documentation) and then put it in Authorization Header and then execute subsequent GET,POST,DELETE Operation.

+I didn't use java-11 because my machine  actually has limited resources with so many software installed.I do web and app development both,so my machine has intellij,androidstudio,gynom,mysql,nosql,visual studio etc.I am right now working with java-8 so installing and switching paralally  was hard for me within that resource.